tushrimali/swiggy/README.md

 **start**: Given a batch of input orders (when you hit the endpoint with an order list json), order them according to a scoring methodology (In this case, the scoring system being what order was placed the earliest)

 **match**: Given a list of orders, process each order by fetching available DEs from our DB.
-Available agents are are ordered by their distance to the restaurant (first mile).
-Next, pick the agent with the highest waiting time.
-Finally, we send a HTTP PUT request to our database server informing it that above agent needs to be taken off grid and is not available for further assignments in this batch.
+Available agents are are ordered by their distance to the restaurant (first mile) and an agent with the highest waiting time is finally picked.
+Lastly, we send a HTTP PUT request to our DB server informing it that above agent needs to be taken off grid and is not available for further assignments in this batch.

 My assignment system is extremely simple.
 Ideally I would like to assign a score (e.g. custom cost function) to each agent taking into account their closeness and waiting time (like say, 1.5 points for each km away from the restaurant and -1 point for every 5 minutes spend idle.
 The executive with the lowest score would then be assigned the order).

-**haversine_helper**: A method to compute the distance between 2 points (taken from a post on stackoverflow)

 **orderRanking**: Rank orders based on their waitTimes.
-This is where you would prioritise orders if they come from a premium customers.
+This is where you would prioritise orders if they come from premium customers.

+### AssignmentServer.py

+**haversine_helper**: Nothing fancy.
+A method to compute the distance between 2 points (taken from a post on stackoverflow)

 ### DB Schema